AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 The `QueryGateway` is a convenient interface towards the query dispatching mechanism.
 While you are not required to use a gateway to dispatch queries, it is generally the easiest option to do so.
 It abstracts certain aspects for you, like the necessity to wrap a Query payload in a Query Message.

 Regardless whether you choose to use the `QueryBus` or the `QueryGateway`, both provide several types of queries.
-Axon Framework makes a distinction between three types, being:
+Axon Framework makes a distinction between four types, being:

 1. [Point-to-Point queries](query-dispatchers.md#point-to-point-queries),
 2. [Scatter-Gather queries](query-dispatchers.md#scatter-gather-queries),